cerner/cerner.github.io/source/_posts/2016-07-13-advanced-debugging.markdown

 }
 ```

-I looked over this for a while and eventually noticed that I was using single quotes while the font declaration
+I looked over this for a while and eventually noticed that we were using single quotes when we referenced the font while the font declaration

 ```
 @font-face {